 You hear a lot of numbers thrown around in the vegan and animal rights communities.
 The severity of cruelty in this world is astounding and it boggles the mind to try and grasp it in its entirety.
 Today I want to tell you what happened when I attempted, in some sense, to quantify the suffering we humans inflict.

-This is going to be a bit of a different video post than I usually put out.
+This is going to be a bit of a different video and post than I usually put out.
 I was planning on releasing a statistical masterpiece today on exactly how many animals we kill globally every year, pulling data from a multitude of sources and attempting to crunch the numbers for some ultimate view of our impact on other species.
-But about an hour before I needed to be filming, I found that the numbers i’d been using as my base figures weren’t correct.
+But about an hour before I needed to be filming, I found that the numbers I had been using as my base figures weren’t correct.

 While this post will still contain statistical data, it will not be as overly comprehensive as I had initially hoped and will contain a whole lot more passion and emotion as I’m going to share the experience of searching out these figures.
 All the data I mention will be linked to specific sources throughout the post along with some additional information at the bottom.